melg8/wow_issues/README.md

 ### Describe the Issue:
 It says can't mount here when you try to mount on Immortal Champion's Drake in city.
 While i think i saw regular drakes used in cities.
 Immortal Drakes should also be usable in capitals.
 Especially considering amount of their owners online nowdays are much less because of server pop rotation.

+## You still can select too many categories on issue tracker
+   - Original issue number: 6555
+   - Opened: 22:58 15/03/2024
+   - Status: Closed

+### Describe the Issue:
+You removed it from submit report but it still available after creation.